dome9/terraform-provider-dome9/website/docs/d/role.html.markdown

 # Data Source: dome9_role

-Use this data source to get information about a role in Dome9.
+Use this data source to get information about a role in CloudGuard.

 ## Example Usage